rickardo-roxas/speech-scape-cordillera/README.md

 SpeechScape Cordillera employs a multi-faceted approach to linguistic data collection:
 - To be defined.

-## Contributing
-We welcome contributions from linguists, developers, and community members!

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## Technology Stack
 - **Backend**: Node.js, Express.js
 - **Database**: MySQL